Some info has been automatically translated. Show original language

 The landscape surrounding Llangollen is also unmissable, including the dramatic Eglwyseg escarpment to the north on the way to the similarly sweet town of Ruthin, and the views from the staggering Pontcysyllte Aqueduct four miles to the east.

-Top things to do in Llangollen
+What are the top things to do in Llangollen?

 Plas Newydd